xin-hedera/hedera-mirror-node/docs/design/block-streams.md

 - Add block file to record file transform metrics to the Grafana dashboard.
 - Add a performance test for the Performance environment that ingests block files instead of record files.
 - Add `BlockFileBuilder` and `BlockItemBuilder` domain classes.
-- Add downloader tests for block files similar to the existing downloader tests for record files in `com.hedera.mirror.importer.downloader.record`.
+- Add downloader tests for block files similar to the existing downloader tests for record files in `org.hiero.mirror.importer.downloader.record`.

 ### BlockFileTransformer tests